 Server Location: United Kingdom

 Torrenting is the number one reason why people even get VPNs in the first place.
-Since it’s technically illegal to download torrents in many parts of the world, it’s a good idea to opt a VPN that can anonymize your online traffic.
+Since it’s technically illegal to download torrents in many parts of the world, it’s a good idea to opt for a VPN that can anonymize your online traffic.

 A good VPN shouldn’t leak your IP.
 It should also offer decent downloading speeds and multiple P2P compatible servers.